 Want more easy chicken bake recipes?

-I’m a fan of baked chicken dishes that I call chicken bakes, and this recipe is a perfect example of this type of dish.
+I’m a fan of baked chicken dishes that I call chicken bakes, and this recipe is a perfect example.
 It uses the easy technique of seasoning the chicken and then pan-frying so it’s partly cooked.
-Then chicken breasts are cut into strips and arranged in baking dish, and the recipe cooks in the oven with a tasty sauce or topping.
-This Salsa Verde Chicken Bake recipe is similar to my Greek Chicken Bake and my mega-popular Easy Baked Pesto Chicken, but the flavors are very different!
+Then chicken breasts are cut into strips and arranged in baking dish.
+Then the recipe cooks in the oven with a tasty sauce or topping.
+This Chicken Bake recipe cooked in Salsa Verde is similar to my Greek Chicken Bake and my mega-popular Easy Baked Pesto Chicken, but the flavors are very different!

 Herdez Salsa Verde